Evian

 Evian or Évian (/ˈɛviɒ̃/, /ˌeɪviˈɒn/; /fr/; stylized as evian) is a French brand that bottles mineral water from several sources near Évian-les-Bains, on the south shore of Lake Geneva.

 Evian is owned by Danone, a French multinational corporation.
 In addition to the mineral water, Danone Group uses the Evian name for a line of organic skin care products and a luxury resort in Évian-les-Bains.

 History

+The origin of Evian can be traced to 1826, when the Societe des Eaux Minerales mineral water company was founded.
 Evian first became a public company in 1859 as the "Société anonyme des eaux minérales de Cachat" and a year later it became French when Savoy was incorporated into France under the Treaty of Turin.
 The French Ministry of Health reauthorized the bottling of Cachat water on the recommendation of the Medicine Academy in 1878.
 In 1908, Evian water began to be sold in glass bottles manufactured by the glass factory Souchon-Neuvesel, which today is a part of Owens-Illinois.
 The first PVC bottle was launched in 1969.

 During the following year, the BSN Group, which eventually became the Danone Group, took 100% control of the Évian brand.
 Evian entered the U.S. market in 1978.
 In 1995, Evian switched to collapsible polyethylene terephthalate (PET) bottles.